N F C Cachemaille-Day

 Refurbished: Brighton, - St Stephen, Montpelier Place (2010-11)

-Glass: Shipley (WHC or FC); West Grinstead (WHC)
+Glass: Shipley (WHC or FC); West Grinstead (WHC); Westbourne (TWC and Winfield)

-Jane Campbell first appears as a glassmaker of Reigate, Surrey in 1993.
-Much of her work is architectural in nature and installed in secular buildings, including hospitals.
+Jane Campbell first appears as a glassmaker in Reigate, Surrey in 1993 and in that year made at least one window for Chapel Studios (see this section below).
+More rece ntly her address has been at Chichester.
+Much of her work is architectural in nature and installed in secular buildings, including htospitals.
 She also engraves glass.

 Glass: Bexhill, - St Mark Little Common; East Blatchington

-Thomas Cane (1829/30-1905) was a Brighton builder, who in 1851 was a carpenter in Upper North Street.
+Thomas Cane (1830-1905) was a Brighton builder, who in 1851 was a carpenter in Upper North Street.
 Churches on which he worked included Holy Trinity, Blatchington Road, Hove and among the restorations were Boxgrove (1865) and Little Horsted (1863), for both of which the architect was Sir George G Scott.
-He acted exceptionally as architect for the restoration of Alciston because of the lack of funds available to the parish.
-In 1871 Cane was living in St Wilfrid’s Road, Cuckfield (i e Haywards Heath), after which he emigrated to New Zealand with his wife and ten children - he died in Christchurch.
-He is probably the T Cane, surveyor at 4 Bartholomews in Harrod’s Directory of 1867 and 1871 (B 29 p434 and KD).
-He may also be the Thomas Cane of Brighton who was a member of the Sussex Archaeological Society from 1862 to 1866.
+He acted exceptionally as architect for the restoration of Alciston because of the lack of funds available to the parish, but otherwise acted as buiding contactor (as at Slinfold).
+In 1871 Cane was living in St Wilfrid’s Road, Cuckfield (i e Haywards Heath),but in 1873 he emigrated to New Zealand with his wife and ten children - he died in Christchurch, where he developed his architectural skills and is said to have worked on the cathedral, which had also been designed by Sir George G Scott.
+His architectural career was cut short by depression, but he was also an accomplished watercolour artist, mainly painting views of the Canterbury region.
+He is probably the T Cane, surveyor at 4 Bartholomews in Harrod’s Directory of 1867 and 1871 (B 29 p434 and KD) and may also be the Thomas Cane of Brighton who was a member of the Sussex Archaeological Society from 1862 to 1866.